 So, simply put, Judas was blinded by greed.
 When he looked at Jesus all he saw were dollar signs.
 All he saw throughout Jesus' ministry was an opportunity to steal from a bunch of gullible, Galilean fishermen.
 All he saw in Jesus' betrayal was enough money to buy an entire farm outside of Jerusalem.
+To be one of those landowners that Jesus always used as a symbol for God in his parables.

-He didn't see the power of God.
-He didn't see the grace of God.
+He didn't see the power of God in Jesus' miracles.
+He didn't see the grace of God in Jesus' sermons.
+He didn't see the providence of God in Jesus' compassion.
 All he saw was his greed.